-This year’s three-part Speaker Series includes former Deputy Secretary of the US Department of Education, Jim Shelton on March 11, systems change leader Hugh Vasquez on August 11, and author Anand Giridharadas on October 27.
+This year’s three-part Speaker Series includes former Deputy Secretary of the US Department of Education, Jim Shelton joined us in March, systems change leader Hugh Vasquez will join us on August 11, and author Anand Giridharadas will join us on October 27.
 Each will share their ideas for working together in challenging systems of exclusion, marginalization, and oppression.

 Join us for three candid and focused discussions led by Bill Crim, President and CEO of United Way of Salt Lake, each followed by an audience Q&A. The in-person events will be preceded by meet and greet receptions where community members can connect with Hugh Vasquez and Anand Giridharadas before the discussions.

 October 27, 2021 | Anand Giridharadas

 Salt Lake Community College

 5:30 p.m.| Meet and Greet Reception with Anand Girirdharadas

 7:00 p.m - 8:30 p.m. | Presentation and Q&A

 *Event subject to be virtual, based on COVID-19 protocols.